Summary of Product Characteristics (SmPC)

 Blood clozapine level monitoring is advised in situations such as a patient ceases smoking or switches to e-cigarettes, when concomitant medicines may interact to increase clozapine blood levels, where poor clozapine metabolism is suspected, when a patient has pneumonia or other serious infection and in the event of onset of symptoms suggestive of toxicity.

-Clozaril is associated with an increased risk of myocarditis and cardiomyopathy.
-If suspected Clozaril must be stopped immediately and the patient referred to a cardiologist and not re-exposed to Clozaril.
+Clozaril/Clozapine Mylan is associated with an increased risk of myocarditis and cardiomyopathy.
+If suspected Clozaril/Clozapine Mylan must be stopped immediately and the patient referred to a cardiologist and not re-exposed to Clozaril/Clozapine Mylan.

-Treatment-resistant schizophrenic patients and in schizophrenia patients with severe, untreatable neurological adverse reactions to other antipsychotic agents, including an atypical antipsychotic agent prescribed for adequate duration.
-Psychotic disorders occurring during the course of Parkinson's disease, where standard treatment has failed.
+Treatment-resistant schizophrenic patients and in schizophrenia patients who have severe, untreatable neurological adverse reactions to other antipsychotic agents, including atypical antipsychotics.
+Psychotic disorders occurring during the course of Parkinson's disease, in cases where standard treatment has failed.

 Treatment-resistant schizophrenic patients